-You’ll probably feel some pain around the episiotomy for two or three weeks after your baby is born.
+You will probably feel some pain around the episiotomy for two or three weeks after your baby is born.
 Sex can also be painful for the first few months after an episiotomy.

 Why you might need an episiotomy

 This means the baby may not be getting enough oxygen and has to be delivered quickly to avoid the risk of birth defects or stillbirth.

-If a caesarean section is not appropriate – for example, because the baby's head is already moving down the birth canal, an episiotomy can be the best way to speed up birth.
+If a caesarean section is not appropriate – for example, because the baby's head is already moving down the birth canal – an episiotomy can be the best way to speed up birth.

-Another reason for carrying out an episiotomy is when it is necessary to widen your vagina so that instruments, such as forceps or ventouse suction, can be used to assist with the birth.
-This may be necessary if:
+Another reason for carrying out an episiotomy is when it's necessary to widen your vagina so instruments, such as forceps or ventouse suction, can be used to assist with the birth.

-- You are having a breech birth (the baby is not head first).
+- you are having a breech birth (the baby is not head first)

-- You have been trying to give birth for several hours and are now exhausted.
+- you have been trying to give birth for several hours and are now exhausted

-If you've had a severe tear in a previous delivery, this doesn't make it more likely that you'll need an episiotomy in subsequent deliveries.
+If you've had a severe tear in a previous delivery, this doesn't make it more likely you'll need an episiotomy in subsequent deliveries.